jayoung/pamlWrapper/README.md

 add a script that runs before doing anything else to check the input alignment and warns if things aren't the same length, or if there's a lot of stop codons or frameshifts

 move more utility scripts to this repo from the older repo (janet_pamlPipeline)
-- annotating the selected sites
 - CpG mask, CpG annotate
-- check for robustness
 - GARD?
 - any others??